iterative/dvc.org/content/docs/command-reference/plots/index.md

 plots: ...
 ```

-Every plots has to have its own id.
+Every plots has to have its own ID.
 Configuration, if provided, should be a
 dictionary.

-In simplest use case, user can provide file path as the plot id and don't
+In simplest use case, user can provide file path as the plot ID and don't
 provide configuration at all:

 ```yaml